IDinsight/mosaiks/README.md

 AWS_DEFAULT_REGION
 ```

-### - Where can I learn more about the satellite images?
+### - How do I choose satellite parameters?

+We have tested this package for 2 satellites: Sentinel-2 and Landsat-8.
+Sentinel-2 images are available starting from 23.
+June 2015 (relevant for `datetime`) at 100m resolution (`image_resolution`) for 13 spectral bands (`image_bands`).
+Landsat-8 images are available starting 11.
+February 2013, at 30m resolution and for 11 spectral bands.

-You can explore Microsoft Planetary Computer's [data catalog]([here](https://planetarycomputer.microsoft.com/explore)).
-It includes information about the satellites and links for further reading.
+You can explore Microsoft Planetary Computer's [data catalog]([here](https://planetarycomputer.microsoft.com/explore)) to learn more -- it includes information about the satellites and links for further reading.
 You can also find information on the best image bands to use for images from the [Landsat](https://www.usgs.gov/faqs/what-are-band-designations-landsat-satellites) and [Sentinel](https://gisgeography.com/sentinel-2-bands-combinations/) satellites.

 ### - How do I contribute to this repo as a developer?